TBMCPlugins/Chroma-Chat/README.md

 __Note__: You can comment your ingame name from multiple Reddit accounts.
 In this case, you'll need to specify the exact username you want to pair with your Minecraft account.
 For example:

     /u accept NorbiPeti

-__Tip__: If an admin set a custom flair for you, you may be able to reset the automatic one by doing /u accept.

 #### Hiding the message (/u ignore)
 You can use this command to hide the notice showing up after you log in if you don't have a flair accepted.